How to do an Annual Review and Save More Money

 Savings

 Do you have a set amount you save?
-The best advice I got when I was younger was to pay myself first.
+Great advice to increase savings is pay yourself first.

 We allocate money for everything, then try to save money from what’s left over.